 Existing representations were largely fragmented, promotional, or retrospective, rather than sustained, community-embedded, and historically accountable.

-The project’s title draws from ‘T-Dot,’ a slang term for Toronto that emerged in the early 2000s within local hip-hop culture, reflecting the city’s growing assertion of its own linguistic, cultural, and geographic identity.
+The project’s title draws on ‘T-Dot,’ a slang term for Toronto that emerged in the early 2000s in local hip-hop culture, reflecting the city’s growing assertion of its linguistic, cultural, and geographic identity.

 At its core, Project T-Dot is built around black-and-white documentary photography, complemented by long-form interviews, filmmaking, and writing.

-Black and white was chosen as a deliberate epistemological strategy and an aesthetic preference.
+Black and white was chosen both as a deliberate way to shape how the viewer understands the images and as an aesthetic preference.

-Over nearly two decades, Ajani Charles has integrated himself within the Greater Toronto Area’s hip-hop ecosystem in a manner that has produced levels of access unavailable to conventional researchers or archival initiatives, allowing him to return repeatedly to the same individuals, spaces, and organizations while continuously documenting new ones.
+Over nearly two decades, Ajani Charles has integrated himself into the Greater Toronto Area’s hip-hop ecosystem in a way that has afforded him access unavailable to conventional researchers or archival initiatives, allowing him to return repeatedly to the same individuals, spaces, and organizations while continuously documenting new ones.

-This sustained presence has enabled the project to capture trust-based, intergenerational narratives that are rarely available to short-term researchers, journalists, or institutions.
+This sustained presence has enabled the project to capture trust-based, intergenerational narratives and exceptional moments that are rarely available to short-term researchers, journalists, or institutions.

 The archive remains intentionally partial and iterative, prioritizing accountability and dialogue over claims of total authority.